tuva-health/FHIR_inferno/README.md

     outputPath = outputvitalsign.csv

 #### inputFormat and outputFormat
 inputFormat can be ndjson or json.
 If ndjson inputFormat is set, the input path must point to a well-formed .ndjson file.
-Ndjson, or "newline delimeted json," is a format that allows for a series of json objects in one file.
+Ndjson, or "newline delimited json," is a format that allows for a series of json objects in one file.
 The format specifications are the same as json, except that new lines are not allowed in internal whitespace within the json object; instead, newlines are used to separate json object in the one file.
 Other internal whitespace such as tab and space are fine.

 outputFormat can be csv, parquet, or return.
 If outputFormat = return, the function will return a dataFrame.
-If outputFormat = csv or parqut, the function will return None and will write the data to the outputPath.
+If outputFormat = csv or parquet, the function will return None and will write the data to the outputPath.

 For inputFormat = ndjson, only outputFormat = csv is supported.